xivanalysis/xivanalysis/src/parser/jobs/ast/NOTES.md

 * Card CD drift from having something in the draw slot?
 * Card usage suggestions / analysis (needs heavy design)
 * Card management algorithm (needs heavy design )
+* Aisu - Similar concept but simpler to work with: you can have another section that tells if you’ve wasted a potential lord/lady by holding onto it before Sleeve draw